jitheeshk/electronics.github.io/README.md

 * First stick the material onto the sacrificial layer using a two side tape .
 * Now we need to set the Zero point .
 For setting the zero point do the following :
          * First move the bit to the appropriate postion .
          * Now move the bit down and set the bit in such a position that it just touches the surface .
-Use a paper sheet to ensure this .
+Use a paper sheet to ensure this.
          * Once this is done select "Zero axis" and check all the three axis .(Refer the image)
          <img src="http://jitheeshk.github.io/electronics.github.io/control.png">
          * Now add the ".gcode file" and press start .(ShopBot key must be ON)